tufanlodos/react-native-0-71-animations/README.md

 ## Installation

-- Clone the project (`git clone https://github.com/tufanlodos/react-native-0-71-animations.git`)
+- Clone the project
-- In the project directory;
+- In the project root directory;
-  - Run `yarn`
+  - Run `yarn` to install dependencies.
+After that, for iOS, run `cd ios && pod install` to install iOS specific dependencies.
-  - For Android, run `yarn android`
+  - For Android, run `yarn android` to start.
-  - For iOS, run `yarn ios`
+  - For iOS, run `yarn ios` to start.